ShereefMoussa/Udacity-Front-End-Nanodegree-program-landing-page-project/README.md

 The project is about building a landing page based on the Udacity Front End Nanodegree program.

-to see the final result: https://udacity-front-end-nanodegree-program-landing-page-project.pages.dev
+Check out the final website [here](https://udacity-front-end-nanodegree-program-landing-page-project.pages.dev/)!

 ## The Goal of the project: